 Can Cycling Help With Weight Loss?

 Yes, cycling can help with weight loss.
 It is a great way to increase your physical activity and burn calories.
+An hour of cycling can burn 400-1000 calories, depending on your weight and intensity level.

 Does Cycling Increase Insulin Sensitivity?

 Yes, cycling does increase insulin sensitivity.
-This means that your body will be better able to use insulin and manage blood sugar levels.
+This means your body will be better able to use insulin and manage blood sugar levels.

 Can I Cycle With an Insulin Pump?